 Join in the conversation @BIICL #RisingSeaLevels #ClimateJustice

-Recordings of the Webinars can be found with the details of each session below and on our YouTube account
+Post-event reports and recordings of the webinars can be found with the details of each session below.
+The series playlist can also be viewed on our YouTube channel.

 Webinar 1: Rising Sea Levels & International Law: The role of the International Law Commission